ilpoviertola/ilpoviertola.github.io/project-archive.md

 ---
 layout: archive
-which_category: project
+which_category: projects
-title: All posts of category 'project'
+title: All posts of category 'projects'
 ---